Angknpng/SACNet/README.md

 # SACNet
-Alignment-Free RGBT Salient Object Detection: Semantics-guided Asymmetric Correlation Network and A Unified Benchmark
+Code repository for our paper entilted "Alignment-Free RGBT Salient Object Detection: Semantics-guided Asymmetric Correlation Network and A Unified Benchmark" accepted at TMM 2024.